 Speaking of food dislikes, my sister and I have what we think is the best idea ever for a party.
 It will be called the “No thank you portion” party.
 When RSVPing, everyone will submit one food they do not like.
 Then each guest will select one food on the list and they will create an amazing dish that they think will change the person’s mind about not liking the food.
 A tasting party will commence.
 There will be tons of food at the party, so it’s not like you’re stuck only eating the dish with the ingredient you’re not a fan of.
 The funny thing?
 Every time we tell people our party plan, most girls think it’s a fantastic idea and most guys think it’s the worst idea ever and claim they would refuse to attend.
 What does this tell us?
 Girls are totally more open-minded than guys.

 These are my new obsession.
 Love Beets.
-I love everything from the name to the packaging to obviously the actual package.
+I love everything from the name to the packaging to obviously the actual product inside.
 I do love beets, but I’m not overly psyched about preparing them.
 Now I don’t have to.
 Also, they are apparently sold in a million different forms, including infused with Ginger and Honey, in a snack tray with cheese and crackers, and as juice.
 All beets all the time.
 My heaven.
 Chris’s hell.
 (HOWEVER, if he were actually willing to attempt to like beets, I think these would do it.
 Not that I’m trying…).
+Shhh.